Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### Chart.JS v2

-Working backwards from the latest version of Chart.js (Version 4) every version of Chart.Js was tried to check for functionality within WebViewer.
-Version 2 managed to successfully display within WebViewer, albeit without color, this however was an easy fix by just defining the color pallet
+Working backwards from the latest version of Chart.js (Version 4) every version of Chart.Js was tried to check for functionality within Web Viewer.
+Version 2 managed to successfully display within Web Viewer, albeit without color, this however was an easy fix by just defining the color pallet

 #### Websockets to votes

-Now that charts were displaying within WebViewer, I had to be able to take in the votes from the websocket connection.
+Now that charts were displaying within Web Viewer, I had to be able to take in the votes from the websocket connection.
 This was new for me understanding how to take in data from a websocket connection, but after a little research I was able to get the graph moving to the incoming votes.

 Once I had the ability to manipulate the graph with votes it was time for the finishing touches on the powerpoint client.
 This included using an API that takes in a url and returns a QR code image. and the title being to the right and the voting to the left.
 This was all done using HTML and CSS.
 After it was all done I am pretty impressed with the final result especially with how close it resembles the mockup.
 This can be seen below.